sventek-s/sventeks-nerd-space/_posts/2022-09-14-WSL2-KeepassXC-SSH.md

 published: true
 ---

-# How to use KeepassXC to serve SSH keys to WSL2 and Ubuntu
+# How to use KeepassXC to serve SSH keys to WSL2 and Windows GitBash

+## WSL2 Configuration

 I am back on windows and I don't want to spin up linux VMs to do file editing stuff.
 In linux I use KeepassXC which has a windows client so I thought there might be a solution that can allow me to use KeepassXC and WSL2 and boom found a solution.